Deaf and hard of hearing

 Remember – tell services it is your right to have your needs addressed and they have to do this by law (section 250 of the Health and Social Care Act 2012)

-Emergency SMS Service – If you are deaf, hard of hearing or speech-impaired people register your mobile phone and you can send a text message for help to the UK 999 service where it will be passed to the police, ambulance, fire rescue, or coastguard.
-The emergency services can then reply to you via text.
+Emergency SMS Service – If you are deaf, hard of hearing or speech-impaired people register your mobile phone and you can send a text message for help to the UK 999 service.
+It will be passed to the police, ambulance, fire rescue, or coastguard.
+The emergency services can then reply to you by text.